habibmasuro/peernet/readme.markdown

 Subnet membership persists to the database.

+## var r = pn.search(query)

+Perform a search for `query`, a Buffer payload.

+Returns a readable object stream `r` of search rows:

+* `row.hash` - response subnet name
+* `row.address` - responding address
+* `row.hops` - number of hops to the responding address

+Other nodes will forward the search query along or respond themselves if they have relevant content.

 ## var r = pn.subnets()

 Return a readable object stream `r` with all the joined subnets.